 Insuring the Business, Owners, and Employees

 New business owners should understand the insurance policies available for both businesses and their employees.
 It is important to analyze risk exposure before determining the type and amount of insurance that will best protect your new investment.
 In addition, laws or contractual agreements may require certain types of policies.
-An attorney can assist you with your questions today.
+A business attorney can assist you with your questions today.
 A business owner typically needs to consider premises liability insurance, errors and omissions insurance (or malpractice insurance), general liability insurance, renter’s insurance, disability insurance, life insurance, umbrella insurance, worker’s compensation insurance, and health insurance.

 Links and Resources for Starting a Business